What can a productivity system not fix?

 Context switching is the cognitive cost of shifting attention between unrelated tasks.
 Each switch requires the brain to reconfigure its mental focus, reload task-specific rules, and re-establish working memory for the new activity.

 Most people fail not because they pick the wrong app, but because they build systems that demand more upkeep than the work they manage.
-Gloria Mark and colleagues’ observational study of knowledge workers found that people switch tasks every three minutes on average, driven by both external interruptions and self-interruptions, with each switch carrying a real recovery cost [3].
-A system that adds more switching, more inboxes, more dashboards actively makes things worse.
+Gloria Mark and colleagues’ observational study of knowledge workers found that people switch tasks frequently, driven by both external interruptions and self-interruptions, with each switch carrying a real recovery cost [3].
+A system that adds more switching, more inboxes, and more dashboards actively makes things worse.

-There’s a second failure mode worth naming: the novelty trap.
-New systems feel productive during setup – you’re color-coding, creating templates, watching tutorials.
-But that feeling isn’t productivity.
-It’s procrastination wearing a planning costume.
+There is a second failure mode worth naming: the novelty trap.
+New systems feel productive during setup, because you are color-coding, creating templates, and watching tutorials.
+But that feeling is not productivity.
+It is procrastination wearing a planning costume.
 Productivity systems fail when the system itself becomes the work instead of supporting the work.

 And the third failure mode is rigidity.
 Life changes.
 Your workload shifts, your role evolves, a new commitment arrives, or a project deadline compresses your week.
 A system built for one context cracks under different conditions.
-The solution isn’t more complexity.
-It’s simplicity with flexibility built in.
+The solution is not more complexity.
+It is simplicity with flexibility built in.

 Productivity system failure is usually a signal that one specific component needs adjustment, not that the entire system needs replacing [4].